QUEENSWOOD UNITED CHURCH

 Chair, Finance/Stewardship Committee

-The Men’s Club continued, throughout 2018, to fulfil its mandate to financially support the church by providing funds to help with unbudgeted expenses and to perform maintenance and minor construction tasks, as required.
-We support the various charities identified by the Outreach Committee such as the Mission Tree.
-For example, we bought six new tables and paid for the new castors for the piano.
-We also provided $100 in grocery cards for needy families.
-When Archie Newby and Greg Bode were elected co-Chairs of Property, the Men’s Club became the members of that committee.
+During 2019 the Men’s Club was relatively quiet and little has changed.
+We continued our mandate to financially support the church by providing funds to help offset unbudgeted expenses and assist the Chair of Property with maintenance and minor repairs, as required.
+We support the various charities identified by the Outreach Committee, such as the Mission Tree, and provide emergency funds to needy families.
 All of these activities are carried out through fellowship and fun.

 Money to finance these projects is collected through fundraising.
-We sell books, jigsaw puzzles, and DVDs at both the Spring Market in May and the Snowflake Bazaar in November.
-On behalf of the church, with the revenues going directly back to the church, the Men’s Club sells MacMillan’s products in April and December as well as organizes the annual mushroom compost sale.
-In the absence of the Time and Talent Auction, we now directly put on our gourmet supper for eight.
-On April 21, the Men’s Club had the honour of catering to the 25th Anniversary celebration of Susan and André Clement.
+We sell books, jigsaw puzzles, and DVD’s at both the Spring Market in May and the Snowflake Bazaar in November.
+On behalf of the church, with the revenues going directly back to the church, the Men’s Club sells MacMillan’s products in April and December.
+In 2019 we realized a profit of $417.45 from these sales.
+We had no gourmet meals to cater to this past year.

-We were sorry to bid farewell to one of our eight members when Greg Bode decided to join Barb in Prince Edward Island in December.
-Greg was an active member of our group and both he and his largescreen,3D, TV will be greatly missed.
+Our membership remained unchanged with seven men.
 As usual, we are happy to welcome any man, who is a member of the congregation or who is connected with it, to join us.
-The Men’s Club meets monthly, from September to June, in members homes and includes a business session followed by fellowship.
-We enjoyed a BBQ supper meeting at Steve William’s home on June 19.
-The Men’s Club also sponsors the ever-popular monthly Saturday morning breakfast at Gabriel’s Restaurant, averaging 8-12 participants.
+The Men’s Club meets monthly, from September to June, in members’ homes and includes a business session followed by fellowship.
+We enjoyed a tour, with lunch, of the Beau Brewery in Maxville in June.
+The Men’s Club also sponsors the ever-popular monthly Saturday morning breakfast at Gabriel’s Restaurant, averaging 6-10 participants.
 We are also on hand to flip pancakes at the Shrove Tuesday supper.

 Men’s Club Financial Statement